Aging Baby Boomers: Protocol For Staying Young

 Introduction to Anti-Aging

 Are you one of the aging baby boomers in the US today?
 If the answer is yes, keep reading to learn more about what is affecting aging baby boomers, and what can be done to improve health.
 As baby boomers we not only want to look good, we also want to feel good.
 And “good’ usually means “young”.
 We see aging baby boomers, our elderly parents, suffer, and we want to avoid getting old as much as we want to avoid owning the wrong stocks.
-When it comes to aging baby boomers are not willing participants.
+When it comes to advancing in age, the aging baby boomers are not willing participants.
 To this end, we buy exercise equipment and gym memberships, health and organic foods – all in a desperate attempt to stay looking and feeling good.
 Our body is made up of trillions of cells.
 Aging starts when cell death starts.
 An effective anti-aging program must, therefore, address the cell as the starting point.
-If we can defer cell death, we are in effect deferring the impact of aging baby boomers are being impacted by at this very moment.
+If we can defer cell death, we are in effect deferring the impact of age upon the aging baby boomers.

 Only a century ago, the average life expectancy was 42 years.
 But, our aging baby boomers have lived well past that age.
 Today, it has almost doubled.
 This is largely due to advances in medicine and technology.
 The definition of aging as a natural course of events of which nothing can be done has passed.
 Today we see healthy and active seniors well into their 90s.
 There are over 70,000 centenarians in U.S.A. alone and this number is expected to double in the next 5-10 years.
 In fact, those over 85 years old represent the fastest growing segment of the population in the world.